 The full list of car insurance companies operating in Australia (including the car insurance providers we work with) are listed below:

-Stephen has more than 30 years of experience in the financial services industry, and is an Allied Member of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and helps review general insurance content on Compare the Market to ensure it accurately breaks down complex insurance topics.
+Adrian has over 13 years’ experience in the financial services industry.
+He helps review general insurance content on Compare the Market to ensure it accurately breaks down complex insurance topics.